-Choosing what to eat is very important as food can affect your mood, energy and concentration levels.
-Eating correctly during this time can have wondrous results on your productivity and keep you energized throughout your work day.
+Choosing what to eat is very important as food can affect your mood, energy, and concentration levels.
+Eating correctly during this time can have wondrous results on your productivity and keep you energized throughout your workday.
 Having a balanced diet will also allow you to manage toilet breaks and keep you active enough to tackle your to-do-list.
-Remember to also establish a eating pattern as a slight change can also have significant affects on your energy and concentration levels.
+Remember to also establish an eating pattern as a slight change can also have significant effects on your energy and concentration levels.

 Time management is an important skill that everyone needs to learn, or make use of, to get things done without wasting too much time.
 Luckily, there are many time management apps that can help you keep a record of the time you take to complete a task, to track the task left for the day, when to complete them and what their level of importance.

 We all tend to work harder when we know we'll be rewarded with something.
 It's a trick that most people use to motivate themselves to work harder or faster.
-For example some people reward themselves with a shopping spree, time away from the laptop, or a snack they've been dieing to eat, and so should you.
-Rewarding yourself for a job well done will stop you from procrastinating, increase your productivity and motivate you to work.
+For example, some people reward themselves with a shopping spree, time away from the laptop, or a snack they've been dying to eat, and so should you.
+Rewarding yourself for a job well done will stop you from procrastinating, increase your productivity, and motivate you to work.
 The only suggestion is that you should only reward yourself with things that are healthy and can refresh your mood.

 Share this article